ivansabik/yaws/README.md

     - Searched based on containers (li, td, table, etc)
     - Search on a list of texts
     - Search for regular expressions
-    - Scrape by navigating the DOM
+    - Scrape by navigating the DOM JQuery style
     - Scrape images
     - Scrape links
     - Scrape tables